 For example, you might say….

-is it bad to buy clomid online Thought this might interest you.
+online casino best games Thought this might interest you.
 Your competitor was just named as a Top Place to Work For in the city, and benefits were one of the major reasons why.
 Want to schedule some time to talk about how you can enhance your benefits to attract top talent?

-In Robert Cialdini’s epic sales book Influence, he names six ways you can get people to say yes to your proposed ideas, products, and services.
+In Robert Cialdini’s epic sales book best usa online casino bonuses Influence, he names six ways you can get people to say yes to your proposed ideas, products, and services.
 One of the six is the principle of scarcity.

 Quite simply, the scarcity principle is the idea that people want what they can’t have.
 If you’ve spent any time around children, you know this idea well.
 A child may not care about a toy at all.
 But as soon as another child starts playing with the toy and the toy is no longer available, the toy becomes the formerly indifferent child’s prized possession.